austinbv/dino/README.md

 ## Get Started In No Time

-Dino was designed to help you start working with your Arduino in minutes.
+Dino lets you start programming your Arduino with Ruby in minutes.

 #### Install the Gem